 Under the Administration of Justice Act, debt collectors cannot harass you into paying your debts.

-So to stop unwanted phone calls or visits you should inform debt collectors that you only want to be contacted in writing (specifying whether by email or post).
+To stop unwanted phone calls or visits you should inform debt collectors that you only want to be contacted in writing (specifying whether by email or post).

 Make sure you ask for written acknowledgement of your request and keep a record of all your correspondence with them just in case.